Blendify/blender-manual/blender_docs/manual/animation/actions.rst

 or the Sidebar region of the :doc:`NLA Editor </editors/nla/properties_modifiers>`.

-If you are making multiple actions for the same object, press the *F* button for each action, this will give the actions a *Fake User* and will make Blender save the unlinked actions.
+If you are making multiple actions for the same object, press the shield button for each action.
+This will give the actions a *Fake User* and will make Blender save the unlinked actions.

 Objects can only use one *Action* at a time for editing.
 The :doc:`NLA Editor </editors/nla/index>` is used to blend multiple actions together.